Elsword016/Swc-plugins-for-Imaris-10/Readme.md

  - `Imarisbridge`
  -  `ImarisLib`
  -  `Python 3.7`

+## Depedencies

+Please check the `environment.yml` for the necessary packages.
+Recommended to the use a conda environment.
 ## Files

 1. `ExportSWC_new.py`- Export any Imaris filaments as swc morphology- separate and in a single combined file.